 I first knew him in 1999 because I sent him my zine.
 It was an impulsive move, born from killing myself for weeks to finish the second issue only to immediately have no clue what to do with it (a common feeling upon finishing a zine).
 Then I thought: Roger Ebert!
 He lives in Chicago too.
 He loves opera and movies and is an Anglophile, like me.
 He likes Doris Day and MFK Fisher, like me.
 I will send my work to him - he might like it.
 I followed my finger down a page of Who's Who until I found his business mailing address, and flung the zines in the mail with a note.
 Hail Mary.

 I was at work three weeks later on a Monday, after a bad weekend spent dealing with the noise and stereo twiddlings of a crackhead neighbor.
 As I started miserably slashing through my inbox I was stopped by the sight of an email from Roger Ebert - Roger Ebert, just like any other person.
-His name shone calmly in the stacked queue amidst waves of the usual frantic work horseshit.
+His name shone calmly in the queue onscreen amidst waves of the usual frantic work horseshit.

 When I think back I can immediately access the physical sensations that swamped me as I figured out what I was seeing.
 Adrenaline was shooting through every limb.
 I kept getting up and sitting back down, leaving my office and coming back, doing laps through the office cubicles with a huge involuntary smile on my face, occasionally letting out a yelp or a squeal.

-He wrote that he did not have time to read 95% of the stuff that was mailed to him ("no human being would") but that his eye had fallen on my zines and started reading.
+He wrote me that he did not have time to read 95% of the stuff that was mailed to him ("no human being would") but that his eye had fallen on my zines and started reading.
 "You are some writer," he told me.
 It turned out one of my favorite childhood books, Cheaper by the Dozen, had been a favorite of his too, and he offered to submit an essay I had written about it to a literary review on my behalf; "help it through the slush pile."